lorenzodbr/word-automata/README.md

 ## Installation

-You only have to download the latest release from the [releases page](https://github.com/lorenzodbr/word-automata/releases/latest) and run the ``.jar`` file.
-Be sure to have (at least) Java 21 installed on your machine.
+You only have to download the latest release from the [releases page](https://github.com/lorenzodbr/word-automata/releases/latest) and run the ``.jar`` file (it is currently working on Windows only).
+Be also sure to have (at least) Java 21 installed on your machine.

-You can also build the project yourself with Maven.
+You can also build the project yourself with Maven to use it on different platforms.

 ## Dependencies